Geppix140269/investiscopeAI/readme.md

 # InvestiscopeAI

-AI-powered property discovery and investment analysis platform for the Italian real estate market.
+AI-powered property discovery and investment analysis platform for the Italian real estate market!!

 ## 🚀 Features